The Pros and Cons of Thermal Cameras That Measure a Person’s Temperature

 Some of the older thermal cameras have been repurposed to measure a person’s temperature from a distance.
 The latest systems are designed for measuring people’s body temperature and have been integrated with door access control.

-This article reviews the various technologies used to measure a person’s body temperature, and how they can help monitor people as they enter a secure area.
+This article reviews the various technologies and how they can help monitor people as they enter a secure area.

 How Thermal Cameras Work?